Dressing the Part with Liana Chaouli

 From today’s episode you’ll learn:

-We speak with Liana Chaouli, Founder and President of Image Therapists International Inc., a globally recognized thought leader, style expert, mentor, and educator.
+We speak with Liana Chaouli, Founder and President of Image Therapists International Inc., a globally recognized thought leader, style expert, mentor, and educator in Dressing The Part.
 She is also the bestselling author of “YOU are a Masterpiece: how to dress a more powerful and authentic YOU.”
 Liana sits down with us to talk about her career-long story of providing a transformation of clothing through the empowerment of a wardrobe.
 Liana shares her take on innovation storytelling and its relevance in what we wear, and how we express ourselves in our self images.

 Liana Chaouli is the President and Founder of Image Therapists International Inc. and a globally recognized thought leader, style expert, mentor and educator.
 Ms. Chaouli, provides transformation through the empowerment of wardrobe.
 She has spent over two decades consulting CEOs, celebrities, and political figures on matters of self-image.
 She is also the bestselling author of "YOU are a Masterpiece: how to dress a more powerful and authentic YOU."
 Liana challenges leaders to show up at their best, be vulnerable, be authentic and be bold - all characteristics of top leaders and whole human beings.